whitelizard/boilingfront/README.md

 - See above section for templates of using typescript with angular 1.x

-### Extended dev framework: `browserify`, `tsd`
+### Extended dev framework.
+Above plus: `browserify`, `tsd`

-- Browserify: Lets you require('modules') in the browser by bundling up all of your dependencies
+- Browserify: Lets you require('modules') in the browser by bundling up all of your dependencies.
-- tsd: A package manager to search and install TypeScript definition files directly from the community driven DefinitelyTyped repository.
+- TSD: A package manager to search and install TypeScript definition files directly from the community driven DefinitelyTyped repository.

 ### App framework: `angularjs`, `bootstrap`, `angular-ui`